 280 Overview of HCI and Design (4).
 Introduction to human-computer interaction and user centered design.
 The material is focused on laying the groundwork for understanding the history, importance, and methods of human computer interaction and design.
+This class is an accelerated course taking place over a four-day period.

 281 User Needs Analysis (4).
 Understanding the user’s context, needs, and preferences.
 Topics include: Interviews and observations, modeling the context, flow, culture, space and artifacts involved in an endeavor, ways of aggregating what is found, and presenting these findings to others.
 Pre-requisite: INF280.